Attack/Attackmen - The three players who stay on the offensive side of the field and focus on scoring.

 Shaft - The metal part of a lacrosse stick where a player grasps the lacrosse stick.
 The part which is attached to the head of a lacrosse stick.
 Usually made of aluminum, titanium or composite metals.

 Sidearm Shots - This is a shot where a kid fires the ball from the side versus overhand.
-It tends to be a more powerful lacrosse shot but less accurate than an overhand shot.
+It tends to be a more powerful lacrosse shot but less accurate than an overhand shot, although another tool to use.

 Slashing - A foul where a player's swings his stick and hits another player (i.e. hits their head).